CoinFabrik/scout/test-cases/integer-overflow-or-underflow/README.md

 `u8` variable, then the addition operation overflows the variable and the value wraps to zero (ignoring the carry), potentially leading to unexpected behavior.

-This vulnerability is **only** present if overflow and underflow checks are disabled at the time of compilation.
-We can disable it by adding to the `Cargo.toml` file the following configuration:
+This vulnerability is effectively realized if overflow and underflow checks are disabled at the time of compilation.
+This can be done by modifying the `Cargo.toml` file with the following configuration:

 ```toml
 [profile.release]